cvenkatreddy/playwright-mcp/README.md

   }
 }
 ```
-- Run below prompt with any of the llm agents(claude sonnet4/GPT-5-Codex) for generating UI tests for nextjs.org for footer links
+- Run below prompt with claude sonnet4 llm agent for generating UI tests for nextjs.org for footer links
 ```
 Use the available tools and navigate to nextjs.org website analyse the content and create me a suite of tests which will test the footer links of nextjs website